 Topology optimized design is tailored to fabrication by material extrusion processes by incorporating a discrete nozzle size constraint.
 Material extrusion processes are used in a range of 3D printing technologies; from bio printing for tissue engineering, over Fused Filament Fabrication to Big Area Manufacturing and Concrete 3D printing.

-2 Phase Minimum and Maximum Length Scales Control
+Two Phase Minimum and Maximum Feature Size Control in Topology Optimization

 Reinforced Concrete (RC) beams are designed using an existing hybrid bi-linear topology optimization algorithm for design of Strut-and-Tie models.
 The reinforcement layouts are water jet cut from steel plates and placed into the concrete during casting.
 The beams are experimentally tested to investigate the performance of the designs.
 Behavioral improvements are found even at low levels of complexity.